Skin problems reflect a deeper underlying imbalance within your body as well as problems at the surface of your body.

 The Liver is part of the wood element and the health of your liver can be determined from the area between your eyebrows.
 Your forehead also shows what is happing within your nervous system.

-Your heart is the primary organ of the Fire element and the health of your circulatory system can be seen in the tip of your nose.
-Exercise and massage enhances circulation and metabolism to help carry toxins and wastes from your tissues to your organs of elimination as well as increasing oxygen and nutrients to your cells.
+Your heart is the primary organ of the Fire element and the health of your circulatory system can be seen in the tip of your nose and the tip of your tongue.
+Exercise and massage enhance circulation and metabolism to help carry toxins and wastes from your tissues to your organs of elimination as well as increasing oxygen and nutrients to your cells.

 The Earth element is all about your digestion and your lips and chin reflects the health of your digestive system.
 When you eat and drink are you nourishing your body or challenging it with toxins?
 Staying well hydrated and alkalising are wonderful ways to nourish your body.